paul-grozav/source.paul.grozav.info/_posts/2026-06-08-dns_delegation_cert_manager.md

 memory (cache).

 3. Going Straight to DigitalOcean
-Because the resolver now knows that DigitalOcean is the absolute boss for any traffic matching k8s.server.paul.grozav.info, it bypasses Internet.bs completely for the second loop.
+Because the resolver now knows that Digital Ocean is the absolute boss for any traffic matching k8s.server.paul.grozav.info, it bypasses Internet.bs completely for the second loop.